 - Listen and Learn: Engage with your audience and be open to feedback.
 If your audience points out areas where your campaign could be more inclusive, use this feedback as an opportunity to learn and improve.

-Inclusivity isn’t just a checkbox on a list of marketing objectives; it’s the foundation upon which successful and impactful campaigns are built.
+Inclusivity isn’t just a checkbox on a list of marketing objectives.
 As a Chief Marketing Officer, your role in championing inclusivity is pivotal.
 By fostering a diverse and inclusive environment within your team and creating campaigns that reflect the world’s rich tapestry of identities, you’ll not only drive business growth but also contribute to a more equitable and compassionate society.
 Remember, an inclusive campaign isn’t just about marketing products – it’s about making everyone feel valued and heard.

 To learn more on the topic, check out our podcast, Marketing Trailblazers.
 On the latest episode, we had the pleasure of sitting down with Mita Mallick, Head of Inclusion, Equity, and Impact for Carta.
 Mallick is also co-host of popular podcast, Brown Table Talk, and is the author of Reimagine Inclusion: Debunking 13 Myths To Transform Your Workplace.